Training Tanzanian Farmers Through Text Messaging

 Each course is divided into lessons covering different parts of the production process.
 When farmers are ready to move to the next text message in the lesson, they reply to the first message with a particular letter or number.
 This is a flexible learning tool that farmers can complete at their convenience, and all of the lessons remain stored in their phones for easy reference at a later date.

-Through the SMS texts, farmers come to understand proper land preparation methods, how to raise healthy seedlings, how to identify pests and diseases, safe use and handling of fertilisers and pesticides, general crop management, and proper harvesting and post-harvest handling.
+Through the SMS texts, farmers come to understand proper land preparation methods, how to raise healthy seedlings, how to identify pests and diseases, safe use and handling of fertilizers and pesticides, general crop management, and proper harvesting and post-harvest handling.

 The texts enable participating farmers to follow good agronomic practices step by step and to avoid common mistakes in vegetable production, increasing their yield and income.